cncf/tag-env-sustainability/governance/paper-process.md

 * About - covers what the paper was about, a brief summary
 * Updates to the paper - "intended to be a living document created and maintained for the community, by its members."
   * Markdown -  "maintained in markdown and all updates will be made in markdown."
   * Contributing updates - "All members of the community are welcome to contribute updates.
 We ask potential contributors to refer to the original design decisions, listed below, as guidance when determining the content of their updates.
-It is highly recommended that you seek peer review for your updates beyond that of the Technical Leads and Co-Chairs of the WG."
+It is highly recommended that you seek peer review for your updates beyond that of the Technical Leads and Co-Chairs of the TAG."
   * Versioning and publishing - "It is expected that many minor updates will occur, corrections to grammar, spelling, clarification in language, translations, etc. When these occur they are considered minor changes to the overall content and will not warrant the regeneration of the PDF.
 When significant changes to the intent, content, or numerous minor changes occur, the contributors will assess and determine if a new major version of the PDF needs published.
 When this decision is made, the markdown content will be converted to text document and sent to the CNCF technical writers to create the PDF.
 The PDF will then be published back into the repository annotating the new version, updating the links in the README.md accordingly.
 Minor updates to the markdown shall receive a minor version bump indicated in the Metadata table of the document and recorded as WIP.
-When enough significant changes have been recorded, the markdown will be placed "In Review" (via PR) and solicited to the CNCF Environmental Sustainability WG and TOC mailing list for review, at a minimum.
-Upon completion of review, the Environmental Sustainability WG's TOC Liaison shall provide final approval on the PR.
+When enough significant changes have been recorded, the markdown will be placed "In Review" (via PR) and solicited to the CNCF Environmental Sustainability TAG and TOC mailing list for review, at a minimum.
+Upon completion of review, the Environmental Sustainability TAG's TOC Liaison shall provide final approval on the PR.
 At which point the markdown state will be changed to "Approved" and merged."
 * Original design decisions - this is important as it is intended to enable the original contributors to not be gateways to content updates and allows both reviewers and future contributors to understand a create content around centralized guidance.
 * Links - include links to the files in the repo

 ### Blog publishing and coordination

-In an effort to increase visibility and awareness of the final product, it is strongly recommended the paper lead coordinate with WG leadership to engage the CNCF team for posting a blog to summarize and link to the paper.
-As community events occur, it is also recommended that the WG coordinate a submission to community events (presentation) on the paper.
+In an effort to increase visibility and awareness of the final product, it is strongly recommended the paper lead coordinate with TAG leadership to engage the CNCF team for posting a blog to summarize and link to the paper.
+As community events occur, it is also recommended that the TAG coordinate a submission to community events (presentation) on the paper.

 #### Authorship, attribution and acknowledgements

-Papers and other resources created from Environmental Sustainability WG efforts are under the authorship of Environmental Sustainability WG, and all members who have made contributions to the document (through writing, editing, creating illustrations, etc.) are considered "Contributors".
-Members of the public or Environmental Sustainability WG who have commented and given feedback during the Request for Comment (RFC) period of during the creation of the document are considered "Reviewers" of the project.
+Papers and other resources created from Environmental Sustainability TAG efforts are under the authorship of Environmental Sustainability TAG, and all members who have made contributions to the document (through writing, editing, creating illustrations, etc.) are considered "Contributors".
+Members of the public or Environmental Sustainability TAG who have commented and given feedback during the Request for Comment (RFC) period of during the creation of the document are considered "Reviewers" of the project.

 Individuals/groups who have made huge contributions/impact on the work can be acknowledged in an "Acknowledgements" section.
 This is to highlight stellar contributions and commitments by individuals that have went above and beyond to contribute to the project.